First and Third Party Auto Accident Claims

 Vehicle wrecks and insurance go together like peanut butter and jelly.
 Where you have one, you often have the other.
 In fact, all vehicles and drivers must have insurance in order to legally be on the road – but not everyone follows the law.
 In even minor fender-benders, exchanging insurance information is one of the first and foremost things drivers should do.
 When a crash causes injury, an insurance claim should be filed so that the injured person can be compensated for a number of expenses resulting from the accident, such as medical bills, lost income, or pain and suffering.
 Whether that claim is filed with your insurer (first party) or the insurance company of the person responsible for the wreck (third party) is an important distinction.

 If you’ve been hurt in a car wreck, you need a highly qualified and experienced attorney on your side to make sure you get the best possible financial recovery.
-The LA insurance claim lawyer Chris J. Roy, founder of the Chris J. Roy, Jr. Law Firm, is ready to help those people whose lives have been affected by car crashes.
+The Alexandria car accident claim lawyer Chris J. Roy, founder of the Chris J. Roy, Jr. Law Firm, is ready to help those people whose lives have been affected by car crashes.
 He knows how to handle the details and create an effective case to secure maximum compensation.
 By choosing the Chris J. Roy, Jr. Law Firm, you will benefit from nearly three decades of experience and skilled representation.
 If you have suffered a serious injury or lost someone you love in a traffic accident in Alexandria, Pineville, Rapides Parish, Grant Parish, or anywhere in Central Louisiana, contact insurance accident attorney Chris J. Roy, Jr. by calling (318) 487-9537 or filling out a case evaluation form.

 In a first-party claim against an insurance company, the insured is the claimant seeking coverage under his or her own policy.
 This might happen when the insured was solely at fault for the accident, the damage was caused by a hit-and-run driver, or when there are disputes as to who was at fault.
 For example, an injured party who has collision coverage and who is not satisfied with the settlement offered by the responsible party’s insurer can file a first-party claim.
 Filing first-party claims mean that the insured has to pay the policy’s deductible, but this sum will likely be returned when the insurer gets the other insurance company to reimburse it during a process known as subrogation.